rmadhok/enviro-dev-grad/README.md

 ## Assignments

-Assignments will be posted under the [assignments folder](assignments/).
+Assignments will be posted in the [assignments folder](assignments/).

+## Credits
+I am grateful to Louis Preonas, Kelsey Jack, and Jennifer Alix-Garcia for providing reference material.
+This website is adapted from Josh Merfeld.